johnzzon/jetbrains-centered-editor/README.md

 # Centered Editor Only (PhpStorm plugin)

-Tiny plugin that visually centers the code editor content by adding symmetric padding.
+Tiny plugin that visually centers the code editor content by adding left padding.
 No themes, no extra UI.
 Uses only public APIs.

 ## Build